borealbirds/WildTrax-dataHarmonization/README.md

 ./lookupTables                          Project specific lookup tables created to allow translation from source data to WildTrax format

+./project                               Master folder where all source data are found within thei respective subfolder (Not shared)

+./out                                   Location of the resulting output (location, visit, survey, extended)  (Not shared)

 ./script                                R scripts to summarize WT output for validation checks

 ./template                              Example of output table structure, communication, ...